 - a.
 Effect of an upset.
 An upset constitutes an affirmative defense to an action brought for noncompliance with such technology based permit effluent limitations if the requirements of paragraph 3. b. of this section are met.
 No determination made during administrative review of claims that noncompliance was caused by upset, and before an action for noncompliance, is final administrative action subject to judicial review. - b.
 Conditions necessary for a demonstration of upset.
-A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: - An upset occurred and that the permittee can identify the cause(s) of the upset; - ii.
+A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: - i.
+An upset occurred and that the permittee can identify the cause(s) of the upset; - ii.
 The permitted facility was at the time being properly operated; and - iii.
-The permittee submitted notice of the upset as required in Section B Reporting Requirements, paragraph 2. b. ii.
-(24-hour notice). - The permittee complied with any remedial measures required under Section D - Administrative Requirements, paragraph 4. - Burden of proof.
+The permittee submitted notice of the upset as required in Section B

+Reporting Requirements, paragraph 2. b. ii.
+(24-hour notice). iv.
+The permittee complied with any remedial measures required under - iv.
+The permittee complied with any remedial measures required under Section D - Administrative Requirements, paragraph 4. - c.
+Burden of proof.
 In any enforcement proceeding, the permittee seeking to establish the occurrence of an upset has the burden of proof.